ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-9-practice-mixed-code.rst

    :adaptive:
    :noindent:

    The main method in the following class should print your grade for score.
 But, the blocks have been mixed up.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the Check button to check your solution.</p>
+Click the Check button to check your solution.
    -----
    public class Test1
    {